Moesif/moesif-servlet/README.md

 filters.
 Please take a look at the framework specific examples or reach out to us for any questions.
 Refer to the framework specific documentation for adding or configuring servlet filters.

-For more info, visit [Moesif's Developer Docs](https://www.moesif.com/docs) or the [JavaDoc](https://jitpack.io/com/moesif/moesif-servlet/servlet-filter/-SNAPSHOT/javadoc/)
+For more info, visit [Moesif's Developer Docs](https://www.moesif.com/docs)

 ## How to install